 To ensure you get the right material, make sure that the equipment is steel galvanized, so corrosion is not a problem.
 Rather than getting benches, racks, and stands that use steel, you can find some that use wood or other material.
 Note that steel isn't entirely off limit and most will opt for it.
 Just make sure you take proper care of the equipment you get.

 You may also want to consider not opting for items that require weights altogether.
 Instead buy equipment that allows you to target your core, working out your muscles at the same time.
 You can install monkey bars for pull-ups and other workouts.
 You will find complete workout stations that have a dip station, monkey bars, and other stations for squats, push-ups and so on.
 These use galvanized steel, so you don't have to worry about the stations rusting away or corroding.
 You find them at local parks also, so you know they can take the wear and tear from the weather without giving out.

 Equipment suggestions for your outdoor home gym:

 When you decide to build an outdoor home gym, you allow yourself to be more creative with your gym space.
-You can do a lot more outdoors as you tend to have more space to work with and can use equipment that you can’t install indoors, like monkey bars for example.
-You need to be careful if you decide to use weights and bars as they can take exposure to sunlight and the rain.
-If not, then chances are the equipment won’t last long.
+You can do a lot more outdoors as you tend to have more space to work with and can use equipment that you can't install indoors, like monkey bars for example.
+You need to be careful if you decide to use weights and bars that they can take exposure to sunlight and the rain.
+If not, then chances are the equipment won't last long.
 Planning is crucial and the tips provided should help you in your task of setting up an outdoor home gym.